• lately

 Thank You for Attending "Say That!"

-We had an amazing time honoring Black History Month with you at our February 2024 production "Say That!"
+We had an amazing time honoring Black History Month at our February 2024 production "Say That!"
 This live show brought so many beginnings for us:

 • Our largest cast